Due to extremely high application volume, please allow up to 8 weeks for application processing.

 Option #2: Earned a graduate degree in accounting, business administration or law from a nationally or regionally accredited college or university including 30 semester hours (45 quarter hours) of accounting at the undergraduate level, or 18 semester hours (27 quarter hours) of accounting at the graduate level.
 The accounting credits shall include coverage in financial accounting, auditing, taxation, and management accounting.
 In addition, the degree must include or be supplemented by, 24 semester hours (36 quarter hours) of business courses (other than accounting courses) at the undergraduate level or 18 semester hours (27 quarter hours) at the graduate level, or an equivalent combination thereof; or

 Option #3: Earned at least a bachelor’s degree from a nationally or regionally accredited college or university including or supplemented by 30 semester hours (45 quarter hours) of accounting courses.
 The accounting credits shall include coverage in financial accounting, auditing, taxation, and management accounting.
 In addition, the degree must include, or be supplemented by, 24 semester hours (36 quarter hours) of business courses other than accounting courses.
-These business courses shall include coverage in the areas of business law, information systems, finance, and coverage in at least one (1) of the areas of economics, business organizations, professional ethics, and/or business communication.
+These business courses shall include coverage in the areas of business law (must include coverage of the UCC), information systems, finance, and coverage in at least one (1) of the areas of economics, business organizations, professional ethics, and/or business communication.

 Applicants who obtained their education outside the United States must have an evaluation report completed and submitted by NASBA International Evaluation Services or the Center for Educational Documentation (CED).